 The core of each exhibit is a poster with text and graphics intended for a general audience.
-Use of laptop computers is not permitted as part of the exhibit.
+The use of laptop computers is not permitted as part of the exhibit.

 - Posters must be attached to the board with tacks (tacks will be provided).

-- Poster should attract attention and convey important information about the project.
+- The poster should attract attention and convey important information about the project.

 - Language should be simple and descriptions brief.
 Excessive jargon should be avoided; necessary technical terms should be defined.

 - Spelling and grammar must be correct.

 - Photographs, drawings, charts, tables, or graphs should be simple, well organized, carefully chosen, and helpful in explaining complicated concepts to a wide audience.